stratus-ss/OpenShiftInfra_Docs/src/03-acm-policy/acm-README.md

 ## Functional Policy example

-The following policy is an example of a fully working policy used to implement 'etcd-encryption' on all the spoke clusters:
+The following policy is an example of a fully working policy used to implement 'etcd-encryption' on all clusters:

 ```
 apiVersion: policy.open-cluster-management.io/v1